-- From 1960 to 1976, 67 fatalities occurred, or 4.1 fatalities per year. - From 9/1/76 to 6/30/2022, 50 fatalities occurred, or 1.3 per year. - This represents a 25.3% reduction from 1960-76, when driver training was less regulated and advanced. - From 1976-1990 there were 76 children killed as student pedestrians outside the bus during loading and unloading.
+- From 1960 to 1976, 67 fatalities occurred, or 4.1 fatalities per year. - From 9/1/76 to 6/30/2023, 57 fatalities occurred, or 1.2 per year. - From 6/30/23 to 6/20/24, 4 fatalities occurred for the year. - From 1976-1990 there were 76 children killed as student pedestrians outside the bus during loading and unloading.
 An average of 5.4 children killed each of the 14 years. - K-6 Classroom Curriculum for School Bus Safety, the Safe Crossing Video and the State Education Department Crossing Poster were introduced in the late 1980s.
-Twelve children have been killed as student pedestrians (outside the bus during loading or unloading) since 1990. - This is an average of 2.75 children killed each of the 33 years. - This demonstrates the importance of today's driver, monitor, attendant, instructor, and student training efforts, as well as the use of team management concepts, in operating today's training program as a school transportation safety team.
+Sixteen children have been killed as student pedestrians (outside the bus during loading or unloading) since 1990. - This is an average of 2 children killed each of the 33 years.

+This demonstrates the importance of today's driver, monitor, attendant, instructor, and student training efforts, as well as the use of team management concepts, in operating today's training program as a school transportation safety team.